 Are you getting open?
 Check and see for yourself

-Just remember when watching soccer there is always someone who could have moved sooner to get open.
-So try recording your child or friend playing and then later go back to look at it together.
-See if you guys together can identify a time where they could have moved better or sooner and talk about the ways to get open for a pass in soccer.
+Try recording your child or friend playing and then later go back to look at it together.
+See if you guys together can identify a time where the movement could be better or sooner and talk about the ways to get open for a pass in soccer.
 This is a great way to hang out with people who care about you.
 Not only building soccer knowledge, but also building relationships.

 Practicing soccer skills on your own [solo]